Exactech Connexion GXL Hip Liners

 Exactech Connexion GXL liners were used as part of its Novation and Alteon hip replacement systems.
 Featuring irradiated ultra-high-molecular-weight polyethylene (UHMWPE) plastic, these liners were intended to resist wear.
 Risks of premature wear were observed, however, and after studying the issue, the company notified surgeons in June 2021 that “the GXL liner has been transitioned entirely out of the US market.

 GXL hip liners had been indicated for use in people who needed a total hip replacement because of osteoarthritis, osteonecrosis, rheumatoid arthritis, congenital hip dysplasia, ankylosing spondylitis and other degenerative hip problems.
-A 2022 study reported that, following a hip replacement, 46.7% of participants experienced a clinically significant improvement, while 15.5% experienced worsened outcomes.
+A 2022 study reported that, following a hip replacement, 46.7% of participants experienced a clinically significant improvement, while 15.5% experienced worsened outcomes, suggesting potential design-related issues impacting patient recovery and function.

 The move away from the GXL liners has meant a transition to XLE liners, also UHMWPE plastic, which Exactech describes as its “next generation polyethylene highly crosslinked Vitamin E liners.”
 The XLE liners received FDA approval in March 2018, and, according to Exactech, outperforms the GXL liners.